StevenBlack/vocab/million-dollar-words.md

 ### rubric
 Not the multicolored puzzle cube, but close.
 A set of regulations for behavior or procedure.
 Say ROOB-RJC.
-A combination of meaningless syllables that evoke a feeling or mood, such as "yo-ho-ho" or "tra-la-la" or "lah-
+A combination of meaningless syllables that evoke a feeling or mood, such as "yo-ho-ho" or "tra-la-la" or "lah rumbelow di-dah."

-### rumbelow
-di-dah."
 Pronounced RLJM-BEH-LOH.

 ### ruthful